BXuan694/basemodel-pytorch/README.md

 # How to use

-1. prepare data in which a folder with images act as a class.
+1. prepare data in which a folder with images acts as a class.

-2. set configs (dataset path, classifier, etc.) like data/config.py.
+2. set configs (dataset path, classifier, etc.) in data/config.py.

 3. set input size and modify the corresponding input shape of fc layer.